chennachaos/cmake-novice/_episodes/02-HelloWorld using CMake.md

 * The last line specifies that the executable `hello_cmake` is to be built using the source file `hello_cmake.cpp`.

-Now, let us how we can compile the source code and build the executable using this CMakeLists.txt file.
+Now, let us see how we can compile the source code and build the executable using this CMakeLists.txt file.
 For this exercise, we use the GNU compiler.

 Load the GNU compiler.